·

 Can I tip in USD in Phuket?

-• Currency Exchange: Most businesses, especially smaller ones, prefer and deal exclusively in Thai Baht.
-If you tip in USD, the recipient will need to convert it to Thai Baht, which can result in unfavourable exchange rates and additional fees.
+• Currency Exchange: Most businesses deal exclusively in Thai Baht.
+If you tip in USD, the recipient needs to convert it, often at unfavourable exchange rates with additional fees.

-• Acceptance: While some larger hotels, restaurants, and tourist-oriented places may accept USD.
-Street vendors, markets, and smaller eateries typically only accept Thai Baht.
+• Acceptance: Street vendors, markets, and smaller eateries typically only accept Thai Baht.
+Only larger hotels and tourist-oriented restaurants might accept USD.

 Cash money US Dollars and Colombian Pesos